lastefoto-ee/lastefoto-ee.github.io/content/en/project/babies/index.md

 slides: ""
 weight: 5

-gallery_item:
-- album: /en/portfolio/babies
-  image: beebid-67.jpg
-  caption: Baby photo shoot in Tallinn

 ---
 ## Baby photo shoot (4-11 months) - Package S

-The main bias is on the baby, I photograph him from various angles on a posing pillow (beanbag) and props.
-Family shots are not included in this package.
+In this package, the baby is the main bias, I photograph him from various angles on a posing pillow (beanbag) and props.
+Family pictures are not included in this package.

 The photo shoot includes:
 * baby photo shoot on a posing pillow (beanbag) and in props